pulcams/elink_checker/README.md

 # elink_checker

-We're methodically checking the status of links within our Voyager bib records.
+We're methodically checking the status of links within our Voyager bib records at the rate of about 10,000 links per week.

 Fill in check.cfg, then run:
  `python check.py`